timetravlr/Ansible/ansible-adauth/README.md

 Role Variables
 --------------

-The role uses the following variables, which you should override in your playbook:
+The role uses the following variables in site_vars, which you should override in your playbook:
 * `adauth_workgroup` - The short domain name uppercase.
 * `adauth_realm` - The domain name uppercase.
 * `adauth_pdc` - The primary domain controller fqdn.